 Option 2: Sending at a Designated Time

 Scheduling a campaign for a designated time allows you to specify the days and times your campaign will send.
 You can send a message once, daily, weekly, or monthly at a certain time of day, as well as specify when your campaign should begin and end.
 This end date is inclusive, which means the last send will be on the end date.

 If you choose Scheduled Delivery and don’t choose to send at user local time, your campaign will send according to the time zone specified on your Company Settings page.

 Local Time Zone Campaigns

-You can deliver the message in users’ local time zones so that members of your international audience won’t receive a notification at 4 am.
-Local time zone campaigns need to be scheduled 24 hours in advance to ensure that eligible users from all time zones can receive it.
-Read our FAQ page on this feature to understand how local time zone campaigns work and the associated delivery rules.
+You can deliver the message in users’ local time zones so that members of your international audience won’t receive a notification at inconvenient times.
+Local time zone campaigns need to be scheduled 24 hours in advance to ensure that eligible users from all time zones can receive them.
+Check out Campaign FAQs to understand how local time zone campaigns work and the associated delivery rules.